Psychology (PSYC)

 Supervised experience observing and/or engaging in laboratory assignments.

 PSYC 584.
-Evidence-Based Psychological Practice IV.
-2 Units.
+Evidence-Based Psychological Practice: Child and Adolescent Therapy.
+3 Units.

-Theory, evidence-based practice, and empirically supported treatment protocols of the child and family aspects of the integrated biopsychosocial-spiritual therapy model.
+Presents theory, evidence-based practice, and empirically supported treatment protocols of the child as well as family aspects of the integrated biopsychosocial-spiritual therapy model.

 PSYC 591.
 Colloquia.
 1 Unit.